 This management style works for both raw materials on the manufacturer’s production floor, as well as your own finished products.
 See, once a replenishment signal triggers, your stock is automatically refilled to a pre-determined level.
 As a result, you avoid wasting money managing orders and delivery dates or stocking up needlessly.

 An efficient manufacturer will also refrain from hoarding inventory when buying raw materials for clients.
-The pipeline of supply here should be the same as above, yet also be in position to quickly change gears if a client no longer requires a certain product. (constant communication is key)
+The pipeline of supply here should be the same as above, yet also be in a position to quickly change gears if a client no longer requires a certain product (constant communication is key).

 Finally, while you may be worrying about order size, volumes as low as 10,000 linear feet/year can still be cost-effective with roll forming, depending on your part design.
 Your provider might offer a discount on smaller orders in exchange for a contract that includes Kanban replenishment and where both sides are protected with a supply agreement.

 You’ve probably figured out that process improvement on the manufacturer’s part goes a long way toward keeping a lid on roll forming costs.
 In addition to common-sense organization and design simplicity, set high expectations on setup/run times and inventory management to ensure the cheapest results possible.